wario-land/HackVault/tutorials/patch-feature.md

 + **Hook**: This is the string which will be placed at the hook address.
 Must be an even number of hexadecimal digits, and may optionally include the patch address identifier "P".
 After WL4Editor has determined where it will place the patch content in the save data structure, the P will be replaced with the address of the beginning of the save data content.
 + **Description**: A description of what the patch does.

-In the case of ASM or C patches, you may also include the following identifiers anywhere in the file inside a comment to auto-populate the fields of the Patch Edit Dialog: **@HookAddress, @HookString, @Description**
+In the case of ASM or C patches, you may also include the following identifiers anywhere in the file inside a comment to auto-populate the fields of the Patch Edit Dialog: **@HookAddress, @HookString, @Descriptionm**

 ---